DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/EarthworkTool/EW-Calculations.md

 ### Full Volume Surface Workflow

-#### Accessing the Feature
+#### Full Surface Calculation Workflow

-1. **Open Earthwork Tool** from the DiRoots tab
+1. **Open Earthwork Tool** from the DiRoots tab in Civil 3D.
-2. **Main UI** - The tool displays the main interface with calculation options
-3. **Add Full Volume Surface** - Click this option to create a new full volume calculation
+2. In the main interface, click **Add Full Volume Surface** to start a new calculation.

-> **GIF Placeholder:** Demonstrate accessing the full volume surface feature

-#### Surface Selection Process

-1. **Select Existing Surface**
-   - Choose the current ground surface from available surfaces
+3. **Select Existing Surface** – Choose the current ground surface representing pre-construction conditions.
-   - This represents the existing conditions before construction

-2. **Select Proposed/Future Surface**
-   - Choose the proposed or future ground surface
+4. **Select Proposed/Future Surface** – Choose the design or future ground surface representing post-construction conditions.
-   - This represents the final design conditions

-3. **Execute Calculation**
-   - Click the execute button to run the comparison
+5. Click the **Execute** button to run the calculation and generate cut and fill volumes.
-   - The tool performs the same calculations as Civil 3D dashboard

-> **GIF Placeholder:** Show surface selection process
+> **GIF Placeholder:** Show the complete workflow from opening the tool to reviewing the calculated results

 #### Calculation Results